[vc_row][vc_column][vc_column_text]

 [/vc_column_text][/vc_column][/vc_row]

-1. Schedule a Skype for Business Video or Audio Call Straight from Outlook
+1. Schedule a Teams Business Voice Video or Audio Call Straight from Outlook

-2. Share Only What You Need to Share with Others on Your Skype Meetings
+2. Share Only What You Need to Share with Others on Your Teams Meetings

-Now that you know how to schedule a Skype call, here’s how to launch the meeting and share your screen with other participants on the call.
-Screen sharing is a feature of corporate calls that many of us have come to expect and Skype for Business provides several different content sharing options.
-Shareable options include your whole desktop, a certain application, a PowerPoint presentation, or event an attachment.
-Check out the video below.
+Once you know how to schedule a Teams call, the next step is to launch the meeting and share your screen with other participants.
+Teams Business Voice provides several content sharing options, including your entire desktop, a specific application, a PowerPoint presentation, or even an attachment.

 3. Just Need to Chat Real Quick?
-Make a Skype for Business Direct Call Instead of a Video Call
+Make a Teams Business Voice Direct Call Instead of a Video Call

-4. Who’s in Your Skype for Business Address Book?
+4. Who’s in Your Teams Business Voice Address Book?

-Skype for Business contacts represent the people you know, do business with, and communicate with.
-If you’re just getting started with S4B or you need to expand your circles, you can add people to your contacts list, whether they’re in your organization or outside of it (with some limits, based on your administrator’s settings).
+Teams Business Voice contacts represent the people you know, do business with, and communicate with.
+If you’re just getting started with Teams or need to expand your contacts, you can add people to your contacts list, whether they’re in your organization or outside of it (with some limits based on your administrator’s settings).

-5. An Instant Message in Skype for Business Can Do the Trick for a Quick Question
+5. An Instant Message in Teams Business Voice Can Do the Trick for a Quick Question

-12 Fun Ways to Use OneNote Outside of the Office
+12 Fun Ways to Use Microsoft OneNote Outside of the Office

 Check out some of these awesome videos on how to use OneNote for more than just your business operations.